-Nationally there is a shortage of nurses so we are competing against a range of public and private sector health and social care providers as well as other charities to recruit and retain the best quality candidates.
+Nationally, there’s a shortage of nurses, so we are competing against a range of public and private sector health and social care providers as well as other charities to recruit and retain the best quality candidates.

-In response to these challenges we have developed a programme of activities and training opportunities that are designed to protect our staff from burn out and encourage them to make time for themselves.
+In response to these challenges, we have developed a programme of activities and training opportunities that are designed to protect our staff from burn out and encourage them to take time for themselves.
 This programme also demonstrates that we take staff health and wellbeing very seriously.